 - Stewart, R., Anderson, H., & Angelo, F. (2009).
 Puberty and special girls.
 North Balwyn: Special Girls Business.

-In this short video, parents of girls with ASD talk about preparing their daughters for periods.
-They say it’s important to talk about periods before they happen, and you might need to explain it several times.
-Some say their daughters experienced confusion and mood swings.
-You can get books on periods, and an open relationship with a peer or an older sister might also help.
+In this short video, parents of girls with autism spectrum disorder (ASD) talk about preparing their daughters for periods.
+They say it’s important to talk about periods before they happen.
+You might need to explain periods several times.
+You can get books on periods, which might help.
+Supportive relationships with peers or older sisters might also help girls handle this change in their lives.

 If you’re feeling anxious or even a bit sad about your daughter starting her periods, you’re not alone.
 It’s a big development.
 Sharing stories and strategies with parents or caregivers in similar situations, either in person or online, can help.
 You might like to connect with other mums and dads in our forum for parents of pre-teens